Skip to main content

 Creating any in-house solution will require initial and ongoing capital to fund.
 With growth, this burden increases.

-Outsourcing to a 3PL fulfillment partner will remove this requirement.
+Outsourcing to a 3PL fulfilment partner will remove this requirement.

 Any business wishing to remain capital-light should partner with a third-party provider, as automation will become inevitable with scale.

-6. Growth rate: assessing the business’s journey and ecommerce fulfillment needs
+6. Growth rate: assessing the business’s journey and ecommerce fulfilment needs

-In a high growth rate environment, consideration must be given to the likely frequency of fulfilment center upgrades.
+In a high-growth-rate environment, consideration must be given to the likely frequency of fulfilment centre upgrades.
 In these circumstances, any infrastructure or planning beyond a two to three-year window can be pointless, and flexibility must be built into all plans to allow change.

 Conversely, if growth rates are relatively flat, a much longer-term planning, and payback, window will be available.
 In this circumstance, an in-house solution may pay back over that longer term.
 For example, decisions can be made on automation projects that traditionally demand longer payback periods.